Skip to main content

 1. Executive Overview

 In today’s regulatory landscape, financial institutions, payment service providers, government entities, and other regulated organizations require absolute control over their authentication infrastructure and data.
-Corbado Connect’s Enterprise Passkey Export capability directly addresses critical requirements for vendor independence, regulatory compliance, and operational resilience mandated by frameworks such as the European Banking Authority (EBA) guidelines, North American outsourcing regulations (OCC, OSFI), and national payment network regulations.
-This enterprise-grade feature ensures that your organization maintains complete sovereignty over authentication data while leveraging Corbado’s advanced passkey infrastructure.
+Corbado Connect’s Enterprise Passkey Export capability, available exclusively with Enterprise Private Cloud deployments, directly addresses critical requirements for vendor independence, regulatory compliance, and operational resilience mandated by frameworks such as the European Banking Authority (EBA) guidelines, North American outsourcing regulations (OCC, OSFI), and national payment network regulations.
+This Private Cloud feature leverages your single-tenant infrastructure to ensure complete sovereignty over authentication data while utilizing Corbado’s advanced passkey capabilities.
 By providing automated, secure, and fully portable authentication data exports, we eliminate vendor lock-in concerns and enable comprehensive business continuity planning, which are essential requirements for regulated entities operating in critical infrastructure sectors.

 • Automated Daily Data Archival: Production-grade automated export processes execute daily, creating immutable authentication data archives in industry-standard formats